 Jose Raul Capablanca is one of the most remarkable chess players in history.
 He became the World Champion in 1921, after defeating Lasker in the match, and held this title till 1927.

 He was a great intuitive player; it seemed like his hand just knew where to put the pieces.
 He had a brilliant endgame technique and overall played with high precision.
+You can learn how to play against the opponent’s bishop here.

 Anatoly Karpov once said: “The ideal in chess can only be a collective image, but in my opinion, it is Capablanca who most closely approaches this.”